rpeszek/present-higher-rank/README.md

 # present-higher-rank

-Presentation about pragmatic use patterns of Rank 2 types.
+This code supports my presentation about pragmatic use of Rank 2 types.
-It is, I am sure, not complete.

-Shows some usage patterns I have noticed in Haskell code I work on.
+It shows some usage patterns I have noticed in Haskell code I work on.
 These are not Haskell specific, e.g. you can use some Rank 2 patterns in TypeScript.